Lebanon–Russia relations: Current Lebanese domestic politics

 Russian politicians have cordial relations with several parties of the March 8 Alliance.

-One political formation in line with Russian political interests in the Levant is the Syrian Social Nationalist Party in Lebanon, which holds two seats in the Parliament of Lebanon.
+One political formation in line with Russian political interests in the Levant is the Syrian Social Nationalist Party in Lebanon.
 The party was founded in 1932 by Antoun Saadeh, a Greek Orthodox Christian from just outside Beirut.
 Many SSNP members are Christian.
 In December 2014 the Russian Deputy Foreign Minister, Mikhail Bogdanov, met the Head of the Syrian Social Nationalist Party, MP Assaad Hardan.

 The Shi'ite group, Hezbollah, is mainly equipped with Russian weapons.
 Additionally, Hezbollah is known to recruit members for its group in Russia.
 With the beginning of the Russian military intervention in the Syrian Civil War, Hezbollah media claimed that Russian soldiers were coordinating their efforts with Hezbollah fighters in the course of the Syrian Civil War.
 Hezbollah officials welcomed the Russian intervention in neighbouring Syria.
 According to rumors, Russian soldiers and Hezbollah fighters have established common operations rooms in Latakia and Damascus.
 Russia does not consider Hezbollah to be a terrorist organization and supplies the group with weapons.